Christabel Lin / Violinist

 Christabel has toured as a chamber musician throughout New Zealand, Asia and the UK (including the Edinburgh Fringe Festival and St Martins in the Fields).

 In the realm of popular music, Christabel is an experienced and sought after recording session player who regularly performs stage shows with popular artists.
 In 2022, she joined the touring band of GRAMMY nominated group, Japanese Breakfast as a violinist, keyboard player and backing vocalist.
-Other notable artists she has collaborated both live and in studio include Rapsody, BLK ODYSSY, Reid Umstattd (The Voice), Wild Child, Grace Sorensen, Moody Banks, Nané, and many more.
+Other notable artists she has collaborated both live and in studio include Rapsody, BLK ODYSSY, David Ramirez, Daniel Fears, Reid Umstattd (The Voice), Wild Child, Grace Sorensen, Moody Banks, Nané, and many more.

 As a writer/composer, Christabel was nominated for two B. Iden Payne Theatre Awards in the categories of Best Original Score and Best Musical Performance for her work in the play, Little Bird by the Heartland Theatre Collective in 2018.
-She has arranged violin and string quartet music for several recording artists.
+She has written violin and string music for several recording artists.

 In 2021, Christabel opened for The Moth show at the Paramount Theatre in Austin, performing original solo violin works written for the event.
-She has been nominated in the 2023 Austin Music Awards in the category of Best String Player.